CyberGangzTeam/MaterialLoader/README.md

 **HynisLoader** is a jailbreak tweak for iOS that allows Minecraft: Bedrock Edition to load whole `renderer` folder from resource packs, functioning similarly to Draco Injector on Android.

-The tweak works with **all Minecraft versions that using the RenderDragon engine**.
+The tweak works with **all Minecraft versions that using the RenderDragon engine (1.18.30 - latest)**.

 ## How This Tweak Works